 The property is pretty rural, but not isolated.
 Depending on where you stake your tent you might see some neighbors, but we can direct you to the right spot if you want to avoid it.
 We're about 20 miles from the towns of Dayton and Pomeroy.
 Both have their own charm and offer a grocery store, a couple bars, gas, and supplies.
 There's an RV park and general store about a mile up the road if you need some quick essentials.

 *More about the bathroom situation - We're in the process of building a composting toilet for campers to use 24/7.
 In the meantime, the cabin bathroom is open for use all day Friday, Saturday, and through checkout Sunday.
-The rest of the days of the week the cabin bathroom is only available in the evenings from about 5-10pm.
-If you book on one of those days, there's an automatic 25% discount for those nights.*
+The rest of the week the cabin bathroom is only available in the evenings from about 5-10pm.
+Otherwise, its bushes and appropriate "leave no trace" backcountry rules.

 We have two cats that roam the property during the day, and they're both called in at night.
 The cabin is their domain, so no dogs inside.
 We love dogs and they're welcome on the property so long as they're on-leash and don't bother the cats.
 A dog that likes to chase, is prone to barking, or doesn't follow commands is not for our place unfortunately.
 If the cats feel threatened they won't come home at night and our area is very dangerous for a night roaming feline.